AMC Matador: 1971

 1971 Matador, assembled by AMI in 1972.
 These right-hand drive cars still had left-sweep windshield wipers.

 The reverse lenses on 1971 models were rewired as turn signals and fitted with an orange insert so that the normally clear lenses would flash orange.

 Australian Motor Industries continued to assemble the 1970 AMC Rebel into late 1971.
 In the latter part of the year, AMI began assembly of the 1971 Matador.
-The AMI-built Matador was available in sedan and wagon body styles, with AMC's 360 cu in (5.9 L) engine, and Borg-Warner automatic transmission.
+The AMI-built Matador was available in sedan and wagon body styles, with AMC's 360 CID engine, and Borg-Warner automatic transmission.
 The dual exhaust and "Twin-Grip" differential options from the U.S "Go package" were standard on the Australian models.
 The sedan's list price was AU$6,395, and the wagon was AU$7,395.

-As with the previous Australian-assembled Rebel models, the AMI-assembled Matador continued to use the dash of the U.S. 1967 Rambler Ambassador first used in the right-hand drive Ambassadors produced for the United States Postal Service in 1967, including the three-lever Weather Eye heater unit and analog clock to the left of the instrument fascia.
+As with the previous Australian-assembled Rebel models, the AMI-assembled Matador continued to use the dash of the U.S. 1967 Rambler Ambassador, first used in the right-hand drive Ambassadors produced for the United States Postal Service in 1967, including the three-lever Weather Eye heater unit and an analog clock to the left of the instrument fascia.
 The black, round instrument dials of the U.S. 1970 Ambassador were also reused.
-A black metal plate with an image of a bull and a bullfighter covered the cavity to the right side of the fascia where the radio was mounted on U.S. models.
+A black metal plate with an image of a bull and a bullfighter covered the cavity to the right side of the fascia, where the radio was mounted on U.S. models.
 Instead, an AM radio unit was fitted into the center of the dash, above the ashtray.